 Often enough, we find ourselves auditing a website to find the same inaccessible problems throughout the website or online software application.
-Sometimes one remediation passes to all affected pages through a Content Management System (CMS), but just as likely is the case of the inaccessibility having been in the design template modified manually for many pages.
+Sometimes one inaccessibility passes to all affected pages through a Content Management System (CMS), but just as likely is the case of the inaccessibility having been in the design template modified manually for many pages.
 Or an inaccessible widget or application integrated deep into the design when an accessible one was available at the outset.

 This is not the result of incompetence.
 Accessibility is a specialty many talented web designers simply haven't gotten around to learning.
 There are so many fast-changing technologies related to web design that web designers tend to focus on what they can use every day.

 Auditing such intermediate design components takes less time and money than finished web pages.
 Our suggestions are easier to adopt in the early stages, and less expensive than reworking finished web pages.
+The big cost savings, however, is avoiding a second audit after failing the first one

 Our solution is to get it right the first time.